-Even saying no is hard to do in our fast-paced, networked world.
-So when you say no to a colleague, or to a family request, or a social invite, there’s a side of guilt that goes along with saying no. But knowing how to say no is vital to retaining your boundaries, your mental health, and your well-being.
-How you can say no shamelessly and without shame.
+When saying no is difficult in this networked, high-speed world.
+When you say no to a colleague, then, or a family request, or a date night, there is guilt attached to saying no. But being able to say no is critical for reclaiming your boundaries, your mental health and your wellbeing.
+And how you can say no without shame.

 Why Is Saying No So Hard?